tyjhart/flowanalyzer/README.md

 - Scalable solutions that can evolve as you grow
 - Superior documentation from architecture through installation, configuration, tuning, and troubleshooting

-One other goal of ours is to make Elasticsearch and Kibana easy to implement and accessible to those who haven't used it before.
+One other goal is to make Elasticsearch and Kibana easy to implement and accessible to those who haven't used it before.
 The learning curve for distributed search systems and dashboarding software can be steap, but we think that everyone should be able to realize the benefits of meaningful, beautiful data visualization.

 # Features
-The Flow Analyzer has flow collection, tagging, and categorizing capabilities to satisfy enterprise, service provider, and research and development networking.
+The Flow Analyzer has the flow collection, tagging, and categorizing capabilities to satisfy enterprise and service provider requirements.

 ## Quick Installation
-You can go from zero to up-and-running with graphed flow data in less than one hour.
-Check out [the installation documentation](Install/README.md).
+Go from zero to visualized flow data in less than one hour.
+See [the installation documentation](Install/README.md) for easy to follow step-by-step instructions.

-## Flow Monitoring Protocols
+## Protocol Support
 The Manito Networks Flow Analyzer supports the following flow data protocols:

 - Netflow v5 (Cisco)